openhab/openhabian/README.md

 ## Hardware recommendation
 Let's put this first: our current recommendation is to get a RPi 4 with 2 GB, a 3A power supply and a 16 GB SD card.
-Also get another 32 GB SD card and a USB card reader to make use of the ["auto backup" feature](openhabian.md/#Auto-Backup).
+Also get another 32 GB or larger SD card and a USB card reader to make use of the ["auto backup" feature](openhabian.md/#Auto-Backup).
 ***
 ATTENTION:<br>
 avoid getting a RPi4 with 8GB.
 It's a waste of money and it has issues.
-You need to use the 1.6 alpha image and [disable ZRAM](https://github.com/openhab/openhabian/blob/master/docs/openhabian.md#disable-zram).
+You must use a 1.6 image and [disable ZRAM](https://github.com/openhab/openhabian/blob/master/docs/openhabian.md#disable-zram).
 ***
 ## Hardware and OS support
 As of openHABian version 1.6, all Raspberry Pi models are supported as hardware.